cnloh/notes/IntelliFlash-Virtualbox-Simulator-Setup.md

       ![]/(./Images/intellisflash-config-ha02.png)
     - Configuration of peer node (ctrl-a) will start and reboot. ctrl-b will follow next automatically after ctrl-a has rebooted into cluster mode.
       ![]/(./Images/intellisflash-config-ha03.png)
     - It will take some time for both nodes to be configured into HA pair.
-When HA has been established, you will only be able to login to the web console of ctrl-a.
+When HA has been established, login to the web console of either ctrl-a or ctrl-b.
 After login in as admin, you will be presented with the Initial Configuration Wizard (ICW) page:
       ![]/(./Images/intellisflash-config-ha04.png)
     - For unknown reason, you will not be able to proceed any further with the ICW as whatever settings entered, can't be saved (click "save" but nothing will happen).
-However that will not be a concern as we can always configure the rest of settings manually.
+That should not be a concern as we can always configure the rest of settings manually.
+To disable ICW, establish a ssh session with
 13.
 14.
 15.